-Navigator, serving Delta and Mott Community Colleges
+Navigator, serving Delta College and Mott Community College

 Tracy Spilker is the Michigan Reconnect Navigator serving Mott Community College and Delta College.
 Tracy attended Mott Community College, graduating with honors, earning her Associate degree in General Studies.
 She went on to earn a Bachelor of Arts in General Psychology from the University of Michigan-Flint, followed by a Master of Science in Clinical-Behavioral Psychology from Eastern Michigan University with honors.